wwuccdc/beginner_tutorials/Routers.md

 Remote threats to both the workstations and the servers exist but they will need to be protected in different ways on the network.
 ##Cisco Hardware
 If the competition has specific networking hardware it will very likely be Cisco.
 Cisco creates both the hardware and the software for their lines of routers, switches, and firewalls.
-##Access Lists
+##Defining Firewall/ACL Rules
 There are many different syntaxes that firewalls are written in but almost all of them follow the same paradigm and general arguments.
-An example acl statement:
+An example acl or firewall statement:
 ~~~
 	<action> <source> <source subnet> <destination> <destination subnet> <protocol> [port]
 ~~~